nelsfichera/holbertonschool-web_front_end/0x0C-Javascript_advanced/README.md

 Execute the function countPrimeNumbers 100 times
 Log to the console the time in milliseconds to execute the function 100 times

-## 11. Changing stack order using setTimeout
+## 11. Changing stack order using setTimeout file: 11-prime.js
 ### Reuse the function countPrimeNumbers from 10-prime.js (copy/paste)
 #### Your code should display something in the range of Execution time of calculating prime numbers 100 times was 0.03999999910593033 milliseconds.
 #### Use setTimeout keyword to change the stack order